A Practical Georgia Itinerary for 7–10 Days (the country!)

 Option 2: Okatse Canyon

 Okatse Canyon, on the other hand, can be considered a mild hike, at 6 km (3.7 mi) long (out-and-back).
-You can even just drive the first 1.5 km of the hike (though missing a nice trail), and just focus on the fun stuff at the end.
-By that I mean a long metal walkway, a bridge that doesn’t allow little kids, lots of stairs and viewpoints hanging from the canyon edges.
+You can even just drive the first 1.5 km of the hike (though missing a nice trail) and just focus on the fun stuff at the end.
+By that I mean a long metal walkway, a bridge that doesn’t allow little kids, lots of stairs, and viewpoints hanging from the canyon edges.
 Fun!

 A word of warning: Don’t forget you’re in Georgia, where making money is more important than integrity.
-Your first encounter at Okatse Canyon will be with the “lovely” gentlemen on the parking lot of the visitor center, all trying to get you to pay them to take you to the bridge.
+Your first encounter at Okatse Canyon will be with the “lovely” gentlemen in the parking lot of the visitor center, all trying to get you to pay them to take you to the bridge.
 They’ll tell you that if you try to walk the entire way, the hike will take you 4 hours.
 Or that you can’t drive your own car there.
 It’s all lies, obviously.
 The entire hike will take a maximum of 2 hours.
 And, if you want to and have a good car (higher clearance, 4x4), you can just drive to the bridge yourself.

 You can read a little more about Okatse Canyon in my article about Day Hikes in Georgia.